 Manav Gupta, (b.
-1967) is one of India’s top ten contemporary artists, is known for creating some of the most iconic game changing solo public art projects in India with his installations.
+1967) is one of India’s foremost contemporary artists, he is known for creating some of the most iconic and game changing solo public art projects in India with his paintings & installations.

 With twenty six years of art practice, he is perhaps the first artist in recent contemporary art history of the world who has invented the transformation of local pottery into avant-garde large scale installations and sculptures for environment consciousness.
 He has established himself as a unique cultural ambassador, building bridges beyond borders for world peace, harmony and sustainable living.

 ‘Rain’, ‘River’, ‘Rainforest & Beehive Garden’, ‘City in a City’, ‘Museum in a Mall’, world record ‘Tree of Life’ mega mural are some of his most celebrated and critically acclaimed creations that have found place in record books and have attracted thousands of footfalls with innovative concepts of creating public awareness on sustainable development and climate change, excavating local to global, with unique interdisciplinary outreach programmes.

 Invited by former President of India, Dr. A.P.J.Abdul Kalam as first Artist-in-Residence at Rashtrapati Bhawan, he was commissioned by Government of India to create one-minute films on environment.
 He was nominated the youngest Expert Committee member for National Republic Day Celebrations.